livesession/livesession-sdk/README.md

 If you need you can use methods that were also provided in this SDK.

-Important: **script by default is working only in production mode, but you can pass a third argument to init method to enable devMode**
+**Important:** script by default is working only in production mode, but you can pass a third argument to init method to enable devMode

 ## Usage

 `npm i livesession-sdk` or `yarn add livesession-sdk`

-Next, you should initialize the SDK in your page like in this example:
+Next, you should initialize the SDK nn your website like in this example:

 ```javascript
 import ls from "livesession-sdk";